Keynote Video Production That Converts

 Executive avatar keynotes for scale and localization

 This is the frontier.
 A trained executive avatar, built from a proper capture session, lets you generate keynote-quality footage of your CEO without booking their calendar for every variation.
 Need the keynote in Spanish, German, Japanese, and Portuguese with accurate lip-sync?
 Generate it.
 Need a shorter regional cut with a localized opening?
 Generate it.
 The executive records once; the avatar scales the message across every market.
-For global companies, this turns a single keynote into a genuinely worldwide launch without a world tour.
+Used responsibly, with disclosure and executive sign-off, avatar keynotes solve the localization problem that used to make international keynote distribution prohibitively expensive.

-AI editing: one keynote, many clips, automatically
+AI editing: one keynote, many clips

 Turning a 45-minute talk into 40 short clips used to be days of an editor scrubbing timelines.
 AI-assisted editing identifies the strongest moments, the quotable lines, the natural clip boundaries, and the sound bites that will perform, then generates first-pass vertical cuts with captions and reframing.
 A human editor refines and approves.
 The content engine that took a week now takes an afternoon.